-The protection of your personal data is important to the BNP Paribas Group which has adopted strong principles in that respect in its Personal Data Protection Charter available at
+The protection of your personal data is important to the BNP Paribas Group, which has adopted strong principles in that respect in its Personal Data Protection Charter available at

 Further information may be provided where necessary when you apply for a specific product or service.

-Which personnal data do we use about you ?
+Which personal data do we use about you ?

-- personally identifiable information (e.g. name, ID card and passport numbers, nationality, place and date of birth, gender, photograph, IP address);
+- personally identifiable information (e.g. name, identity (e.g. ID card and passport information), nationality, place and date of birth, gender, photograph);

-- contact information (e.g. postal address and e-mail address, phone number);
+- contact information private or professional (e.g. postal and e-mail address, phone number);

-- family situation (e.g. marital status, number of children);
+- family situation (e.g. marital status, number and age of children, etc.);

 - education and employment information (e.g. level of education, employment, employer’s name, remuneration);

-- banking, financial and transactional data (e.g. bank account details, products and services owned and used, credit card number, money transfers, assets, declared investor profile, credit history, debts and expenses);
+- banking and financial information (e.g. bank account details, products and services owned and used, credit card number, money transfers, assets, declared investor profile, credit history, debts and expenses);

 - data relating to your habits and preferences:

-- data which relates to your use of our products and services including banking, financial and transactional data;
+- data which relates to your use of our products and services;

 - data from your interactions with us: our branches (contact reports), our internet websites, our apps, our social media pages (connection and tracking data such as cookies, connection to online services, IP address), meetings, calls, chats, emails, interviews, phone conversations;

-- video surveillance (including CCTV) and geolocation data (e.g. showing locations of withdrawals and payments, for security reasons, or to identify the location of the nearest branch or service suppliers for you); and
+- video protection (including CCTV) and geolocation data (e.g. showing locations of withdrawals and payments, for security reasons, or to identify the location of the nearest branch or service suppliers for you); and

 We may collect the following sensitive data only upon your express prior consent: